Queens Park, Moonee Ponds: History

-Following the discovery of gold in Victoria in 1851, travellers heading for the goldfields met here because fresh water was available in the lagoon.
-On 20 August 1860, the Burke and Wills expedition camped here on their fateful journey to cross Australia.
+The area now known as Queens Park was once the site of a natural watering hole for the Doutta Gala Aboriginal people, surrounded by red gums.
+Following the discovery of gold in Victoria in 1851, travellers heading for the goldfields met at the watering hole due to the supply of fresh water.
+On 20 August 1860, the Burke and Wills expedition camped here on the first night of their fateful journey to cross Australia.

-In 1865, Baron Ferdinand Von Mueller (Director of the Melbourne Botanic Gardens) sent 250 specimens to Essendon Borough council, many of which were planted at Queens Park.
+In 1865, Baron Ferdinand Von Mueller, the Director of the Melbourne Botanic Gardens, sent plant 250 specimens to the Essendon Borough Council, many of which were planted at Queens Park.

+The site was reserved for ornamental plantation in 1884, and in the 1890s plans were drawn up for the creation of an urban park by the Essendon Borough Council and John Oliver, the first curator.
+A fund was established to beautify the lake in celebration of the Diamond Jubilee of Queen Victoria.

 Description

-A picturesque cottage is the focal point of the park with its idyllic surrounds and public art pieces.
+The focal point of the park is its 1898 picturesque cottage with its idyllic surrounds and public art pieces.
 A sealed path surrounds the lake where seats, and picnic tables are provided beneath old established native and exotic trees, with the lake a haven for a variety of birds.
 A tropical garden, sunken garden and native gardens are some of the many attractions of the park.
 Concerts and other entertainments are common on weekends.

-Botanic Collection

-The park boasts an extensive botanic collection, including established Moreton Bay Figs, Bunya Pines and Hoop Pines.
-It also features a Cycad collection, several native/indigenous gardens, seasonal annual displays, and an Asian-styled garden.
+The park boasts an extensive botanic collection, including established Moreton Bay figs, bunya pines and hoop pines.
+It also features a cycad collection, several native/indigenous gardens, seasonal annual displays, and an Asian-styled garden.

+In addition to the cottage/cafe, the park includes the Moonee Ponds Bowling Club and the Queens Park Pool.